Sonictherocketman/Open-Microblog/README.markdown

 Each user has a feed.
 This feed should follow the format listed in section 3.
 The feed represents the user's post history (what they've posted, reposted, and replies they've sent).
 This feed also contains certain metadata about the user including their username, user\_id, reply\_to information, and their most recent statuses.

 Its important to remember that the feed holds the truth.
-There is not central database for user data, and all of a user's posts should be able to be found by traversing the feed and following public URLs found in it.
+There is no central database for user data, and all of a user's posts should be able to be found by traversing the feed and following public URLs found in it.

 ### Feed Paging